robfatland/digitaltwin/README.md

-The features of the prototype system described here include low cost, low maintenance effort and high reliability.
+The features of the prototype system described here include low cost, low maintenance and high reliability.

 - A prototype system will cost less than $100 to assemble